Carpool Lanes, Direct Access Ramp Now Open

-Once completed, the Interstate 805 Express Lanes project will create a 28-mile Express Lanes facility in the median of I-805 between SR 905 and I-5.
+Once completed, the I-805 Express Lanes project will create a 28-mile Express Lanes facility in the median of I-805 between SR 905 and I-5.

 I-805 is one of the main backbones of mobility in the urban core of the San Diego region.
 It is a key north-south corridor that traverses the most heavily populated portion of the region.
 Average daily traffic (ADT) on I-805 ranges from 160,000 to 261,000 vehicles, with daily congestion lasting between two and four hours.
 ADT is expected to exceed 330,000 vehicles in 2030, with congestion lasting more than six hours.

-Elements of the I-805 Express Lanes project include:
+Elements of the I-805 Express Lanes projects include: